-But alas, it’s likely just going to be my little family unit.
-That said, there will also be lots of yummy brunch foods.
-This year, I have been thinking about what I can make using the abundance of pantry and freezer staples I have in the house.
-This gluten free cherry crisp was born.
-This cherry crisp is healthy enough for breakfast or brunch, but decadent enough to serve as dessert.
-It’s also made it pretty much exclusively with all of the ingredients I have in my pantry and freezer, so there’s no need to make special trips out for the ingredients.

 This time, I had a surplus of frozen cherries and chocolate chips in the pantry that needed to be used up and alas!
 This gluten free cherry crisp was born.
 This cherry crisp is healthy enough for breakfast or brunch, but decadent enough to serve as dessert.
 It’s also made it pretty much exclusively with all of the ingredients I have in my pantry and freezer, so there’s no need to make special trips out for the ingredients.